sDessens/churchill-challange/README.md

 # My solution

 My program runs 2 different algorithms, first i will describe how each algorithm works, then i will describe how i have linked them together.
-I shall refer to these algorithms as 'linear scan' and 'mipmap'
+I shall refer to these algorithms as 'linear scan' and 'mipmap'.

 # Linear scan